 The document concludes by saying a new date for the event will be announced.

-With countries in various parts of the world, especially in Africa, announcing fresh cases of the Coronavirus, organisers of international events are postponing events to safeguard the health of delegates, with most governments imposing restrictions and ban on international travelling to and fro the seven worst-hit countries.
+With countries in various parts of the world, especially in Africa, announcing fresh cases of the Coronavirus, organisers of international events are postponing events to safeguard the health of delegates, with most governments imposing restrictions and bans on international travelling to and fro the seven worst-hit countries.

 In Africa, nine countries: Algeria, Cameroon, Egypt, Morocco, Nigeria, Senegal, South Africa, Togo and Tunisia, according to the World Health Organisation(WHO), have reported more than 90 coronavirus cases, with Nigeria and South Africa reporting fresh cases of the virus, and one death in Egypt.
-Egypt currently has the highest numbers of 55 confirmed cases on the continent.
+Egypt currently has the highest number of 55 confirmed cases on the continent.